element-hq/ems-docs/src/Frequently-Asked-Questions.md

 Yes, absolutely!
 However you need to set this at host creation time as the homeserver name is "baked in" to all of the events that the homeserver creates.

-You can set both the homeserver name, e.g. "example.com" (so your Matrix user IDs would be of the form "@foo:example.com") and your (Element) client address, which might be something like "webchat.example.com".
-However, in order to prove that you own the domain in question you will need to place some JSON / text, .well-known files on the web server for your domain.
+You can set both the homeserver name, e.g. `example.com` (so your Matrix user IDs would be of the form `@foo:example.com`) and your (Element) client address, which might be something like `webchat.example.com`.
+However, in order to prove that you own the domain in question you will need to place some JSON / text into two `well-known` files on the web server for your domain.
 You will be guided through this process when setting up the custom domain for your server in the setup wizard.

 #### Can I customize the Element web login page?